How to Stop the Next World War

 As the character of warfare changes and geopolitical rivalries intensify, Americans face a choice.
 We can assume that the ideas, processes, and technologies that formed the basis of American military primacy in the 20th century will continue to preserve peace and prosperity.
 That choice is hubris.
 It will only bring us closer to war.

 Fortunately, there is another option.
 The U.S. military can instead embrace the strategies and technologies that will define warfare in the coming decades.
-Not only will these make us more resilient, they will increase the cost of war for our rivals beyond what they’ll be willing to pay.
+Not only will these make us more resilient; they will increase the cost of war for our rivals beyond what they’ll be willing to pay.

 It is time to get on with it.